What is Wi-Fi?

 The internet source might be cable, fiber, satellite, cellular, or even another Wi-Fi network - or some combination of these technologies.

-But Wi-Fi itself is NOT the Internet; it is just a networking protocol technology—a wireless version of an Ethernet cable.
+But Wi-Fi itself is NOT the Internet; it is just a networking technology—akin to a wireless version of Ethernet.

-The wireless signal created by a Wi-Fi access point is relatively short-range and meant to cover a limited area—typically only a few hundred feet.
+The wireless signal created by a Wi-Fi access point is designed to cover a relatively small area, often a few rooms or up to a few hundred feet.
+Range can vary widely depending on obstacles, interference, and the equipment being used.

 All modern laptops, smartphones, tablets, streaming devices, many TVs, and most other internet-connected devices have Wi-Fi and can connect to an access point.